Blackfell/warpi/README.md

 ```

 When asked, always install tools like tshark, Kismet etc. with elevated (may
-be called SUID) privilege and agree to isntall everything OK?
-And you're done!
+be called SUID) privilege and just agree to install everything OK?

 Now when you reboot your Pi, it will automagically run kismet as a service.